phantom567459/SoundFMVextractor/README.md

 If you wish to munge these files back into the game, you must convert them (except for common.bnk) back to PCM16 through ffmpeg (here: https://www.ffmpeg.org/download.html).
 I'm researching cleanup commands, but for now, use:

-If you wish to munge these files back into the game, you must convert them back to PCM16 through ffmpeg (here: https://www.ffmpeg.org/download.html).
-I'm researching cleanup commands, but for now, use:

 ffmpeg -i *inputfile* *outputfile*

 If you need more options, the format you want to output to is pcm_s16le.
 All the other relevant information should be in the header and caught by ffmpeg.